Understanding Pigeonhole

 Pigeonhole Streams

-All communication happens through Pigeonhole streams.
-A stream is an ordered, append-only sequence of encrypted messages, known as Boxes.
-These Boxes are stored in the storage servers using a hash based sharding scheme.
-Boxes have a fixed size maximum payload and are padded.
+All communication happens through Pigeonhole streams (also called channels).
+A stream is an ordered, append-only sequence of encrypted messages, known as boxes.
+These boxes are stored in the storage servers using a hash based sharding scheme.
+Boxes have a fixed-size maximum payload and are padded; the exact size is set by the pigeonhole geometry, described below.

 - Append-only and immutable.
 Once a message is written to a